nitsugahcram/real-time-flight-status/Readme.md

       * Replace the "/" of the arrivalTerminal and departureTimezone fields for " - ".
 E.g: "Asia/Shanghai" to "Asia - Shanghai"
       * Insert the information in the database (Postgres).
 * Create a Jupyter notebook to consume the information stored in the database.
+  * Instantiated as service, with avstackhelper libs at python path.
-* Show the information in a Pandas dataframe
+  * Showcase how use Pandas dataframe to retrieve data from pandas
+* Master Data Set:
+  * Dataset will ever-growing list, immutable, atomic facts

 ## What I Learn?

 - [Nifi] is a powerfull tool for distribute data, although I not sure if I will choose for production.
 - Connect Nifi process to
   - Postgres DB
   - Create a ETL Batch